skullzarmy/digital-business-cards/README.md

 ## QR Code

 The component automatically generates a QR code based on the provided contact information.
 Users can scan OR click the QR code to save the contact information to their device via standard vCard v3.0 formatting.

+## Roadmap

+1. Add support for all standard social media links with logos from simple-icons
+1. Add support for any Google font by name
+1. Add custom theme color support
+1. Add custom base font size support
+1. Create component generator

 ## Contributing